alexdotsh/raspberry-pi/README.md

           password: "PassPhrase"
 ```

-Add the following to the end of the `user-data` file in `system-boot` boot drive.
+Add the following to the end of the `user-data` file in `system-boot` in boot drive.

 ```yaml
 power_state: